 Raising awareness to these problems in the market is key to sparking a MOASS.

-2022 Is Going to Be an Interesting Year for Hedge Funds
+Interesting Year for Hedge Funds

 Hedge funds face more scrutiny than ever before in history.